Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 They're not going to give that up.

-It's critical to their, well, to their trade, to their military, to all their infrastructure.
+It's critical to their well, to their trade, to their military, to all their infrastructure.

-They're not giving that back.
+They're not going to give that back.

 You can see the map here.

-It's not going back.
+It's not going to go back.

 You look at the Donbass, you look at the eastern regions of Ukraine that have been under Russian control for the most part since February 2022.

-It's not going back.
+It's not going to go back.

 I don't believe.